-TROY - Troy University has honored two students and a member of the University's faculty with the 2016 Algernon Sydney Sullivan Awards.
+TROY—Troy University has honored two students and a member of the University’s faculty with the 2011 Algernon Sydney Sullivan Awards.

-Katie Pouncey, a senior health and human services major from Wetumpka, Jorge Solis, a senior political science major from Pell City, and Dr. Hal Fulmer, Associate Provost and Dean of First-Year and Undergraduate Studies, were presented the awards during a luncheon on the Troy Campus on Monday.
-The recipients were also honored during the University's annual Honors Convocation Monday night.
+Katelyn Buzbee of Pinson and Darin Andrew Chancellor of Pottstown, Penn., and Mrs. Elaine Bassett, coordinator of the University’s Writing Center, were presented the awards during a luncheon on the Troy Campus on Monday.
+The recipients also were honored during the University’s annual Honors Convocation Monday night.

 The Sullivan Award, which is presented at select colleges and universities throughout the United States, recognizes recipients for their excellence of character, humanitarian service and spiritual qualities.
 The award has been presented annually to a male student, a female student and one non-student at TROY since 1981.
 Students, faculty and staff nominate candidates for the award.

 Buzbee, the daughter of Rhonda and Brian Buzbee of Pinson, AL., is an interpreter training program major with a 3.55 grade-point average.
 She is a member of the American Sign Language and Interpreter Training Program (ASL/ITP) Club, serving as the founder and President of the club in 2008-2009.
 In this capacity, Buzbee was responsible for coordinating workshops for Interpreter Training Program events and the first annual Alabama Interpreting Metamorphosis (AIM) conference.
 She is the recipient of the Alabama State Department of Education scholarship for the Interpreter Training Program and was named Who’s Who Among College Students in 2010.
 Buzbee has been an active member of Southside Baptist Church where she has been involved in the youth program, taught Bible Study for girls, and interpreted each Sunday morning service for the deaf.